-- Apologise for harm to the complainant - Ensure that the case is well documented, and all information is available to the complainant (subject to confidentiality requirements) - Implement appropriate reparation to address any wrongs - Make any institutional changes where necessary to prevent further incidents - Ensure that any person affected by the conduct, behaviour or the inquiry is appropriately supported
+- Where appropriate, formally apologize to the complainant for the harm caused to him or her. - Ensure that the case is well documented, and all relevant information is made available to the complainant (subject to confidentiality requirements). - Implement appropriate reparation to address any wrongs. - Make any institutional changes where necessary to prevent further incidents. - Ensure that any person adversely affected by the conduct, behaviour or the inquiry undertaken into the complaint is appropriately supported during the process.